Best Cheap Health Insurance in Kentucky (2025)

 CareSource$539 - $824

-• Ambetter has the cheapest health insurance in 94 of Kentucky's 120 counties.
+• Ambetter has the cheapest health insurance, with Silver plans starting at $393 per month, in 94 of Kentucky's 120 counties.

 • Most people in Kentucky don't pay full price for health insurance.
 More than 8 in 10 people who shop on kynect, Kentucky's health insurance marketplace, get discounts that lower the cost of their health plan.